mokuda2/senioryearreflection/_posts/2023-03-03-A-Glance-at-the-Steppingstones.md

 "You need it.
 You definitely need it."

 "I guess it'll keep me occupied.
-I just feel like I'm in limbo.
+I just feel like I'm in limbo though.
 I'm not sure what I'm going to do.
 You've got things to look forward to with going home and abroad."

 "You've got things to look forward to as well," he said.
 "Just a couple months before things happen."